Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Methods to construct individualized treatment rules

 Outcome weighted learning (OWL) uses a weighted classification framework, in which each patient is weighted based on their outcome, with a hinge loss to estimate an ITR \cite{Zhao2012}.
 An optimal treatment rule is obtained by minimizing the following quantity:

-where $x^{+}=\max (x, 0)$, $\pi(X_i)$ represents the propensity scores, $\lambda_n$ is a penalty parameter used to avoid overfitting and $\|r\|$ is a norm for the rule $r$, it can be the Euclidean norm for instance.
-The parameter $\lambda_n$ is chosen by performing a cross-validation.\\ OWL is a consistent estimator and has low variability \cite{Zhao2012}.
+where $x^{+}=\max (x, 0)$, $\pi(X_i)$ represents the propensity scores, $\lambda_n$ is a penalty parameter used to avoid overfitting and $\|f\|$ is a norm for the function $ $.
+When employing the linear kernel, the Euclidean norm of the coefficients, excluding the intercept, is utilized.
+The parameter $\lambda_n$ is chosen by performing a cross-validation.
+OWL is a consistent estimator and has low variability \cite{Zhao2012}.